Public asked to refrain from nonessential open burning

 Planning and Development Services

 - All services typically provided by Planning and Development Services are available by phone or email.
+Virtual appointments can also be scheduled for most services.

 - Police are still responding to calls for service and maintaining essential public safety operations.